testOrg197/reading-notes/README.md

 #### Thinking in React
 - https://reactjs.org/docs/thinking-in-react.html

+ Next.js provides a solution to all of these problems:
 - React is, in our opinion, the premier way to build big, fast Web apps with JavaScript.
 - Step 1: Break The UI Into A Component Hierarchy
 - Step 2: Build A Static Version in React